andr-ew/nest_/README.md

 # Nest_

-`nest_` is an object language and library for building user interface structures in lua
+`nest_` is an object language and library for building user interface structures in lua for monome devices

 ```
 n = nest_ {